spiral-nights/ai-group-chat/memory-bank/activeContext.md

 ## Current Work Focus

-Implementing real-time text chat functionality within chat rooms using Phoenix Channels and refactoring the application to use a `Participant` schema for handling both registered and anonymous users.
+Implementing local storage-based identification for guest participants to prevent duplicate participant records.

 ## Recent Changes

-- Implemented real-time text chat functionality within chat rooms using Phoenix Channels.
-- Refactored the application to use a `Participant` schema to represent users in chat rooms, allowing for both registered and anonymous users.
+- Modified `assets/js/app.js` to:
+    - Remove cookie handling.
+    - Push a "guest-id-event" after mount, including the guest_id from local storage (if any).
+    - Handle the "store-guest-id" event to save the guest_id to local storage.
+- Modified `lib/ai_group_chat_web/live/chat_room_live/show.ex` to:
+    - Remove participant creation/lookup logic from the `mount` function.
+    - Add a `handle_event` for "guest-id-event" to handle participant lookup/creation based on the guest_id from local storage or the logged-in user.
-- Created a new `Participant` schema and migration.
+    - Generate a new guest_id using `create_guest_id` if no guest_id is found.
-- Modified the `Message` schema and migration to reference `Participant` instead of `User`.
-- Updated the `Chat` context to include functions for managing participants and messages.
-- Updated the `ChatRoomLive.Show` LiveView to handle participant creation and message display.
-- Corrected data type inconsistencies in migrations and schemas (using `binary_id` and `id`).
+- Removed the `lib/ai_group_chat_web/plugs/extract_guest_cookies.ex` file.
+- Removed the `ExtractGuestCookies` plug from the router in `lib/ai_group_chat_web/router.ex`.

 ## Next Steps

 - Begin implementing the Account Grouping/Invite System.
-- Refine the Guest Access mechanism, particularly the anonymous user identification and display name handling.
+- Refine the Guest Access mechanism, particularly the anonymous user display name handling (currently uses a slice of the guest_id).
 - Implement the AI Participant Integration (public and private interaction).
 - Continue implementing other core features as outlined in the MVP section of the project brief.